-Nevertheless, with worldwide markets struggling to perform at a normal pace, C-COM has also felt the impact of the effects of the pandemic.
-In addition to the impact of the Covid on businesses around the world, the negative effects of the supply chain crisis compounded the impact of weaker than normal demand in 2021.
-The company was fortunate to enter 2021 with a very strong inventory position having had the foresight to build a large quantity of fast selling products which made it possible to expedite sales that required rapid delivery.
-Many of the C-COM products use common parts and we were able to capitalize on this by swapping parts from less in demand products to build products with high demand.
+C-COM was able to rapidly deliver many of these orders from its existing inventories of antenna systems to meet this increasing demand.
+C-COM was fortunate to enter 2022 with a strong inventory position, having had the foresight to build up a robust level of fast selling products which made it possible to meet the rebounding market demand.
+Many C-COM products use common parts, and we were able to capitalize on this by swapping parts from less in demand products to build products which were in higher demand.